LEAFERx/Movable/README.md

 # Movable

-A symbolic execution tool for [Move](https://github.com/libra/libra/tree/master/language), which is a smart contract language designed for [Libra](https://libra.org).
+A symbolic execution tool for [Move](https://github.com/libra/libra/tree/master/language), which is a smart contract language designed for [Diem](https://diem.com).

-## Libra Setup
+## Diem Setup

-Clone [Libra](https://github.com/libra/libra) to the parent directory of Movable.
+Clone [Diem](https://github.com/diem/diem) to the parent directory of Movable.
 The directory structure should look like:

 ```
-|_ libra
+|_ diem
 |_ Movable
 ```

-Libra repository should be checkout to 4ed956c16f61dac52f40d413266d1ffd6fbb9b50.
+Diem repository should be checkout to tag `diem-framework-v1.2.0`.
 Other versions are untested.

 ## Usage